Wondering what to eat in Dubai? I’ve gathered recommendations from travellers and ex-pats to put together the perfect Dubai food guide!

 14. Arabic Coffee

-Not quite what to eat in Dubai, but coffee is such an important part of the local cuisine that it has to be mentioned.
+This isn’t quite what to eat in Dubai!
+But coffee is such an important part of the local cuisine that it has to be mentioned.
 Arabic coffee is also known as gahwa or qahwa, and is often made with cardamon.
 Typically, coffee is served from ornate Arabic coffee pots, and there’s an air of ritual to the whole affair.